Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 Learn more: Technical Beta Test vs. Marketing Beta Test: Why You Need Both

-What Type of Beta Testers Do You Need?
+What Type of Beta Testers do You Need?

 It depends on the goals you set for the beta testing apps phase.
 Do you want to discover corner case bugs?
 Get feature requests?
 Build a group of early users?
 Create some buzz around your app?